 Being new to the company, you have a lot on your plate.
-Enrolling in Triumph benefits is one of those really important "to dos"-and shouldn't take all that long.
-For your 2023 benefits, you can start here:
+Enrolling in TRIUMPH benefits is one of those really important "to dos"-and shouldn't take all that long.
+For your 2025 benefits, you can start here:

+- Quick Guide

-- Benefits Enrollment Guide (PDF)
+- Benefits Enrollment Guide

 - Enrollment Checklist

-- Compare Costs (contact the Triumph Group Benefits Center at 1.833.885.5653 for the access code)
+- Compare Costs (contact the TRIUMPH Group Benefits Center at 1.833.885.5653 for the access code)

 - Medical

 - Dental

 - Vision

 Make It Yours

-Once you've done your homework, if you want coverage through Triumph, you must enroll by your deadline.
-Otherwise, you won't have medical and prescription drug, dental, or vision coverage through Triumph for you and your family.
+Once you've done your homework, if you want coverage through TRIUMPH, you must enroll by your deadline.
+Otherwise, you won't have medical and prescription drug, dental, or vision coverage through TRIUMPH for you and your family.
+To contribute to a Health Savings Account (HSA), if eligible, or flexible spending account (FSA), you must make an active election and designate the amount you would like to contribute, as well.

-Enroll now

 Questions?

 Check out the Frequently Asked Questions (PDF) for more details.
-Helpful Documents Below are additional documents that you might find useful:

-- Benefits Enrollment Guide - Excess Credits and Health Savings Accounts (HSAs) COBRA Coverage Options If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.
+Helpful Documents Below are additional documents that you might find useful: - Benefits Enrollment Guide - Excess Credits and Health Savings Accounts (HSAs) - Medical and Dental Credits - Enrollment Checklist - Benefits Resources At-A-Glance COBRA Coverage Options If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.
 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.
 You will receive additional information-including prices-once you lose access to health benefits through the company.
 Your COBRA Coverage Options You can start by reviewing your medical, dental, and vision coverage level options.
 You'll also want to review your insurance carrier options.

-How To Enroll To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you.
+How To Enroll To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you and enroll at digital.alight.com/triumphgroup.